ShivSankar/BC-NFT1/README.md

 # BC-NFT1

-Create a sample ERC721 NFT with Hardhat
+Created an ERC721 NFT named ''NFTee' with Hardhat and deployed to Quick Node with it's HTTP end point